cositools/cosi-data-challenge-2/README.md

 Both models are included at 1x and 10x nominal flux.

+Note: For the DC2 analysis we will only consider the line emission.
+The ortho-positronium continuum will be included starting with DC3.

 **Goals:**
 1) Make full sky image of 511 keV.
 2) Determine scale height of disk emission.
-3) Extract the spectra of the bulge emission.
+3) Extract the line spectra of the bulge and disk emissions.

 ## Nucleosynthesis